TeaZea/Portfolio_Site/README.md

 Challenges {

 - Keeping the navbar fixed to the DOM as the user scrolls up or down the page.
+(10.27.2022)
 - Proper, well written content.
 (10.27.2022)
-- Ways to make the site interactive without over-doing it.
+- Basic Web animation.
+(10.27.2022)
-- Hosting applications/projects on a ghost page.
+- Hosting applications/projects on a 'ghost page', something hosted on AWS.
 - Optomizing 'what I use' section logos for mobile.(10.27/2022)
 - Optimize JS typewriter effect for mobile properly.